AhmadHussainRandhawa/Alien-Invasion-Game/README.md

 - **scoreboard.py**: Displays the player's score, level, and remaining ships.
 - **game_stats.py**: Tracks game statistics such as score and levels.
 - **button.py**: Manages button creation and drawing for the game interface.
-- **littleShip.py**: Handles the player's ship, including its image and rectangle for positioning.
+- **littleShip.py**: Displays a life indicator for the player in the top-right corner, reducing when hit by aliens.

 ## Technologies Used